 - neuropsychological or educational testing

 - previous speech and language evaluation reports

 - additional relevant information

 Day of appointment

-It is preferable that siblings do not accompany your child to the appointment.
-This will help us obtain the best attention for your child and assessment of his/her skills.
+- It is preferable that siblings do not accompany your child to the appointment.
+This will help us obtain the best assessment of your child’s skills.

 What to expect

-A speech and language evaluation consists of a comprehensive assessment of your child’s ability to understand language, use language to communicate, articulate, and use his/her voice to speak clearly and fluently.
-Please allow 90 minutes for the evaluation to be completed.
+A speech and language evaluation consists of a comprehensive assessment of your child’s ability to:

-There may be a wait period between the initial speech and language evaluation and initiation of weekly therapy services depending on the demand for services at each site.
-We follow a short-term medical therapy model, as we are primarily a diagnostic center and do not provide long-term treatment.
-We appreciate your patience and want to provide our families with the highest quality of care.
+If short-term speech-language therapy is recommended at CHOP, there may be a wait period between the initial evaluation and the start of weekly therapy services.
+This depends on the demand at each location.
+We appreciate your patience as we want to provide the highest quality of care.